 (h) provide written documentation of medical, genetic, and counseling information for families and health care professionals.

-(10) 'Student' or 'genetic counselor student' means an individual enrolled in a board-approved genetic counselor program while engaged in completing the clinical education requirement for graduation.
+(11) 'Student' or 'genetic counselor student' means an individual enrolled in an ACGC-approved genetic counselor program while engaged in completing the clinical education requirement for graduation.

-(11) 'Supervision' means supervision provided by a licensed genetic counselor or physician and shall mean the review of genetic counseling and case management as appropriate that include regular chart reviews of clients with the limited permittee and the supervisor.
+(12) 'Supervision' means supervision provided by a licensed physician and shall mean the review of genetic counseling and case management as appropriate that include regular chart reviews of clients with the limited permittee and the supervisor.